mzazon/awesome-cloud-projects/azure/multi-tenant-database-optimization/multi-tenant-database-optimization.md

    echo "🏊 Pool ID: ${POOL_ID}"
    ```

-   The elastic pool is configured to support up to 4 databases per DTU (Database Transaction Unit), enabling cost-effective tenant onboarding.
-This configuration allows databases to scale from 0 to 50 DTUs based on demand, optimizing resource utilization across all tenants.
+   The elastic pool is configured with 200 DTUs shared across multiple tenant databases, enabling cost-effective tenant onboarding.
+Individual databases can scale from 0 to 50 DTUs based on demand, optimizing resource utilization across all tenants while maintaining predictable performance and cost structure for the multi-tenant SaaS application.

 3. **Create Sample Tenant Databases in the Elastic Pool**:

    Each tenant database represents an isolated data environment while sharing the pool's compute and storage resources.
-This database-per-tenant model provides strong tenant isolation, simplifies data management, and enables per-tenant customization while benefiting from shared infrastructure costs.
-The collation and compatibility settings ensure consistent behavior across all tenant databases.
+This database-per-tenant model provides strong tenant isolation, simplifies data management and compliance requirements, and enables per-tenant customization while benefiting from shared infrastructure costs.
+The collation and compatibility settings ensure consistent behavior across all tenant databases while supporting diverse tenant requirements.

    ```bash
    # Create multiple tenant databases